If you know me, you know I’m not a big fan of natural remedies. I’d much rather see the research data.

 The answer is a bit of both.
 Going green — at least in conjunction with a good air filter — may help keep the air in your home (or office) cleaner based on research over the past two and a half decades.

 However, the presence of plants may create other asthma triggers in your environment, especially if they aren’t properly cared for.
 Right now, the evidence is just not there to promote house plants to help asthma.
 But if you don’t have significant allergies and want to test out your indoor “green thumb,” it’s possible you may notice improved indoor air quality.
+And in the current context, why not take up a new activity and see how much of a green thumb you have?
+You might even want to document the process in a photo diary for fun.

 Remember, always do your research, and ask your doctor for advice if you decide to make any changes to your environment based on what you read online.